Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix

-In this paper, under DCMM model we extend the symmetric Laplacian inverse matrix (SLIM) method \citep{SLIM} to mixed membership networks and called the proposed new method as mixed-SLIM.
-As mentioned in \cite{SLIM}, the idea of using the symmetric Laplacian inverse matrix to measure the closeness of nodes comes from the first hitting time in a random walk. \cite{SLIM} combined the SLIM with spectral method based on DCSBM for community detection.
+In this paper, we extend the symmetric Laplacian inverse matrix (SLIM) method \citep{SLIM} to mixed membership networks and call this proposed method as mixed-SLIM.
+As mentioned in \cite{SLIM}, the idea of using the symmetric Laplacian inverse matrix to measure the closeness of nodes comes from the first hitting time in a random walk. \cite{SLIM} combined the SLIM with the spectral method based on DCSBM for community detection.
 And the SLIM method outperforms state-of-art methods in many real and simulated datasets.
-Therefore, it is worth to modify this method to mixed membership networks.
-Actually, numerical results of simulations and substantial empirical datasets in Section \ref{sec5} show that our proposed Mixed-SLIM indeed enjoys satisfactory performances when compared to the benchmark methods for both community detection problem and mixed membership community detection problem.
+Therefore, it is worth modifying this method to mixed membership networks.
+Numerical results of simulations and substantial empirical datasets in Section \ref{sec5} show that our proposed Mixed-SLIM indeed enjoys satisfactory performances when compared to the benchmark methods for both community detection problem and mixed membership community detection problem.

-The paper is organized as follows.
-In Section \ref{sec2}, we introduce the DCMM model.
-In Section \ref{sec3}, we propose our Mixed-SLIM methods.
-Section \ref{sec4} presents theoretical framework for Mixed-SLIM where we show the consistency of it.
-Section \ref{sec5} investigates the performances of Mixed-SLIM methods via comparing with various benchmark methods on simulations and substantial empirical datasets for both community detection problem and mixed membership community detection problem.
-Section \ref{sec6} concludes.